screennameless/ProjectPurpleCow/solutions.md

 Before running, please ensure that you add your API keys to `ProjectPurpleCow/config.json`.
 See [Configuration](#configuration) and [Test API Keys](#test-api-keys).

 This project uses Docker and provides a simple shell script to build and run the project automatically.
-Before running, make sure you have Python, Docker and Bash installed on your system.
+Before running, make sure you have [all prerequisites](#prerequisites) installed on your system.
 Then simply clone this repository, `cd` into the project's directory root, and execute:

-	# chmod +x start.sh
 	# ./start.sh
-If all goes well, you will receive output stating:
+If you receive permission errors, run `# chmod +x start.sh` and try again.
+When all goes well, you will receive output stating:

 	Project Purple Cow is running on port [your port].
 To stop, use "sudo docker stop [id]" where [id] is (at least part of) the container ID shown above.